Check if your child is eligible for $1,000+ in a Trump Account →

 What Happens After You File?

 After you file, the IRS processes the form and establishes your child's eligibility.
-When accounts open on July 5, 2026 at trumpaccounts.gov, the $1,000 will be deposited and invested in a low-cost S&P 500 index fund.
+Now that accounts are open, the $1,000 is deposited and invested in a low-cost S&P 500 index fund.
 From there, it compounds over time.

 See what the $1,000 could grow into based on projected growth estimates.